P1xt/study-notes/app-academy-open/software-engineering/01-web-development-fundamentals/README.md

 - **function definition** consists of the function keyword, followed by three things: The name of the function.
 A list of parameters to the function, enclosed in parentheses ( ).
 The code to be run when this function is run, enclosed in curly braces { }.
 - **Parameters** are comma separated variables specified as part of a function's declaration
 - **Arguments** are values passed to the function when it is invoked.
-- **control** flow is the order in which instructions are executed within a program.
+- **control flow** is the order in which instructions are executed within a program.
 - **DRY** - don't repeat yourself!
+- **while loop** will execute a block of code as long as a specified condition is true
+- **for loop** can be broken down into three sections: The initial expression which will be run once at the beginning of the loop.The condition which is checked every time the loop is run.
+If this condition is true the loop will run again.
+If this condition is false the loop will end.The loopEnd expression which will be run at the end of the loop before checking the condition again.

 ## Tips on asking a great question